tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 #### name

 The name of the selected file.
-For example `my.jpg`.
+For example: `my.jpg`.

 #### size